HelmholtzAI-Consultants-Munich/ArtsyML/README.md

 ## tf-packaging branch

 The version of code in this branch is made based on the "tf" branch in which the pytorch segmentation model was replaced by a tensorflow model in order to increase performance and subsequently to increase the framerate in video stream.
 The main change in "tf-packaging" branch in comparison with "tf" is that a new class "ArtsyML" is defined in order to store all models and apply the styling.
+The code is also minimized by removing all GUI tools since we are providing additional Flask-webpage to host the graphical interface for the user.

 ## Installation: